 It’s available at train station machines only (not online).
 You can find it after clicking the button “VMT ticket“ on the start screen.
 A one way ride costs 5.60 EUR and a return ticket is 9.10 EUR.
 The ticket can be bought in advance.
 When you want to use it, validate it at a green ticket machine on the train platform.

-If you only want to visit Bad Langensalza’s Japanese Garden, the entrance fee for an adult is 4 EUR.
-Concession price is3 EUR.
-Children up to 12 years old get free entry.
+If you only want to visit Bad Langensalza’s Japanese Garden, the entrance fee for an adult is 5 EUR (as of 2022).
+The concession price is 4 EUR.
+Children up to 12 years old can enjoy free entry.

-If you are staying in town for multiple days, you can get a 3-day ticket for all gardens for 13 EUR.
-Including museum visits, the 3 day ticket costs 15 EUR.
+If you are staying in town for multiple days or really want to pack your day full of sights, you can get a combo for all gardens as well as the pharmacy museum for 15 EUR.
+(12 EUR is for concession.)